 - Know What You're Worth

-You feel that your company has taken advantage of you and believe that you deserve more for your hard work.
-Well, only YOU know what you've done to earn a raise.
+You feel that your company has taken advantage of you and you deserve more compensation for your hard work.
+Well, only you know what you've done to deserve a raise.
 Make the management aware of all that you do.

 Compile a list of accomplishments and statistics of everything that you have implemented or improved during your time with the company.
 Don't sit on the sidelines it's time for you to get noticed at work.
 In addition to writing what you believe to be your best accomplishments, keep a file of documents that prove your worth.
 Thank you letters, surveys, and recommendation letters should be stored in a file so that you have tangible proof to show to your manager.